Testing Email Activation in Sign-Up Flows

 Recap

-Testing user flows that involve transactional emails in a nutshell is not that complex as it’s may be seen.
-You just need an API to access the mail server and polling method (for example the function from this article).
-You can achieve with different testing tools, likely with one you’re currently working with.
+Testing user flows that involve transactional emails is simpler than it looks.
+You need an API to access the mail server and a polling function like the one in this article.
+It works across most testing tools, including whichever one you’re already using.